d-krupke/cpsat-primer/README.md

 | ![Schedule multiple rooms](https://raw.githubusercontent.com/d-krupke/cpsat-primer/main/images/scheduling_multiple_resources.png) |
 | :-------------------------------------------------------------------------------------------------------------------------------: |
 |                          A possible non-overlapping schedule for the above example with multiple rooms.                           |

-> [!WARNING]
->
-> Do not directly jump to intervals when you have a scheduling problem.
-> Intervals are great if you actually have a somewhat continuous time or space
-> that you need to schedule.
-If you have a more discrete problem, such as a
-> scheduling problem with a fixed number of slots, you can often model this
-> problem much more efficiently using simple Boolean variables and constraints.
-> Especially if you can use domain knowledge to find clusters of meetings that
-> cannot overlap, this can be much more efficient.

 > [!TIP]
 >